Last Updated on February 28, 2022 by Anne-Sophie Reinhardt

 Head Start provides a variety of free services to low-income parents that promote the general well-being and development of young children from birth to age five.

-This program partners with non-profit organizations and local health clinics that offer breast and cervical cancer screenings to low-income women for free or at reduced rates.
+The Breast/Cervical Cancer Early Detection Program partners with non-profit organizations and local health clinics that offer breast and cervical cancer screenings to low-income women for free or at reduced rates.

 Also known as Title V, this program gives mothers and children from low-income households access to quality healthcare.
-Services include immunization, pre- and post-natal care for pregnant and post-partum women, health screenings, preventive care, and more.
+Services include immunization, pre and post-natal care for pregnant and post-partum women, health screenings, preventive care, and more.

 Welfare Programs for Childcare